o3-shop/tinymce-editor-documentation/source/Developer/Customization.md

 ### Add

-- To add a plugin, create a new class that fulfills the interface 'O3\TinyMCE\Application\Core\TinyMCE\Plugins\PluginInterface'.
+- To add a plugin, create a new class that fulfills the interface `O3\TinyMCE\Application\Core\TinyMCE\Plugins\PluginInterface`.
-- In the class 'O3\TinyMCE\Application\Core\TinyMCE\Pluginlist' extend the method 'get' and add an additional entry to the return with the instance of your created class.
+- In the class `O3\TinyMCE\Application\Core\TinyMCE\Pluginlist` extend the method `get` and add an additional entry to the return with the instance of your created class.

 ### Modify